The Karakoram Highway (KKH): An Engineering Marvel

 The Passu Glacier is a natural wonder stretching over an impressive 20.5 km and covering 115 sq km.
 The glacier awaits travelers journeying along the renowned Karakoram Highway.
 Offering a breathtaking panoramic view, this glacier is situated to the east of the highway.
 From this vantage point, visitors can relish the unparalleled beauty of the entire Passu valley and the awe-inspiring Passu Cones, also known as the Cathedrals.
 The glacier originates directly from the magnificent 7,478m (24,534 ft) Passu Peak, majestically positioned at the glacier’s far end.

-Passu Cones Hunza
+Passu Cones

-The majestic Passu Cathedral stands as a collection of rugged spires in the renowned Karakoram mountain range of Pakistan.
+The majestic Passu Cones stands as a collection of rugged spires in the renowned Karakoram mountain range of Pakistan.
 These spires soar above a series of mountain peaks located north of Passu Valley.
 Observing these striking peaks from the opposite side of the Hunza River offers a truly majestic sight for travelers passing along the Karakoram Highway.
 Basked in the warm glow of the sun, these peaks are known by various names, including Passu Cones, Cathedral Spires, and locally called Tupopdan.
 However, they are most renowned among tourists as Passu Cathedral, and notably, the British achieved the first successful scaling of this peak back in 1987.

 Sost Town